We picked apples from the apple tree.

 In honor of "Mr. Squirmy Worm, we dipped pretend worms in paint and used them to paint on apple shapes.

-After they were peeled, we cut the apples into little pieces.
+After they were peeled and cored, we cut the apples into little pieces.

 We made a mixture of cinnamon and sugar in which to stir the apples.

 We rolled out the dough and put the apples in the pan.

 The apples were added to the pan and we dotted them with butter.

 We added the top crust and then baked them in the oven and allowed it to cool.

 We liked the process a lot more than we did the product!

 It was a fun week, a productive week-